Has your child has lost their spark for learning?

 This is a work in progress.
 Please recommend any other resources worth sharing.
 Here are a few links that might be helpful.

-Agile Learning Centers (ALC) Network – the ALC Network is a growing team of individuals and schools using the open source ALC model which is the foundation of my school
+Agile Learning Centers (ALC) Network – the ALC Network is a growing team of individuals and schools using the open source ALC model to create self-organized learning communities for self-directed education

 The Alliance for Self-Directed Education – a nonprofit organization dedicated to normalizing and legitimizing Self-Directed Education, to make it available to everyone who seeks it